mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### Translation Settings

 Settings to automatically translate statuses for end users.
 Currently supported translation services are DeepL and LibreTranslate.
+The supported command line tool is [Argos Translate](https://github.com/argosopentech/argos-translate).

 Translations are available at `/api/v1/statuses/:id/translations/:language`, where `language` is the target language code (e.g `en`)